rodrigozr/sqs-grep/readme.md

   --stripAttributes           This option will cause all message attributes to be stripped when moving,
                               copying and publishing the message (used with --moveTo, --copyTo,
                               --publishTo, and --republish)
   -o, --outputFile file       Write matched messages to the given output file instead of the console.
+Using
-                              Combine with --full to have exact message reproduction, one per line in the
+                              this option automatically sets --full to have exact message reproduction,
-                              output file
+                              which can be later used with --inputFile
-  --inputFile file            Reads messages from a local file (generated using --full --outputFile)
+  --inputFile file            Reads messages from a local file (generated using --outputFile) instead of
-                              instead of from input queue
+                              from input queue
   --endpointUrl URL           Use a custom AWS endpoint URL
   -h, --help                  Prints this help message
   -v, --version               Prints the application version